weareferal/craft-env-sync/README.md

 All local backups are stored in the existing `storage/backups` folder that Craft uses for its own database backup script.

-For database backups and restorations we piggy-back on the existing Craft scripts - they are just included in our dashboard as an easier consolodated interface.
+- Database backups are created in a similar manner to the native Craft backup utility.
+In fact, the plugin uses this script behind-the-scenes, it just uses a slightly different naming scheme.

-For volume assets backups, we simply create a versioned zip file containing the handles of all volume assets currently saved in the system.
-Bear in mind if you have a large number of assets this process may take some time and take up a significant amount of storage.
+- For volume assets backups, we simply create a versioned zip file containing the handles of all volume assets currently saved in the system.

 All backups have the following filename structure: